Embedded Spectral Descriptors: Learning the point-wise correspondence metric via Siamese neural networks: Result

 \subsection{Matching Performance}

 From the Dyna dataset, we randomly selected a pair of models from two different individuals that were not used for training of the Siamese DNN.
 We computed the spectral descriptors as well as the proposed descriptors on the models and matched their vertices one to the other through the nearest neighbor search using the simple Euclidean distance.
-We have rejected non-matching pairs, i.e., the pairs with the Euclidean distance over the threshold value $0.5C$.
-In addition, we also rejected the pairs with the geodesic distortion more than 5\% of the shape diameter.
+We have rejected non-matching pairs, i.e., the pairs with the Euclidean distance in the embedded space over the threshold value $0.5C$.
+We also rejected the pairs with the geodesic distortion more than 5\% of the shape diameter in the spatial domain, similar to the testing criteria in \cite{litman2014learning}.
 We then counted the number of remaining matches, which could be considered as the correct matching pairs.
 We did not use any sophisticated algorithm for the calculation of the matching pairs, such as the ones presented in \cite{litman2014learning,leordeanu2005spectral}.
 Instead, we directly compared the Euclidean distances among the descriptors such that a more straight forward comparison could be done on the quality of the metric.

 Figure~\ref{fig:bestmatch} and Table~\ref{tbl:DynaTest} show the result of such analysis.
 Overall, it is observed a significant improvement with the proposed method in terms of the absolute numbers of correct matching pair.
 Among them, GPS showed the largest improvement in average, followed by HKS and WKS.
-In overall matching performance, DeepHKS showed the most desirable result, followed by DeepWKS and DeepGPS.
+In overall matching performance, embedded HKS showed the most desirable result, followed by embedded WKS and embedded GPS.